convexset/meteor-fiber-scope/README.md

 The timers returned by `FiberScope.setTimeout` and `FiberScope.setInterval` can be cleared using `FiberScope.clearTimeout` and `FiberScope.clearInterval` (or `Meteor.clearTimeout` and `Meteor.clearInterval`).

 To **consciously** replace `Meteor.setTimeout`, `Meteor.setInterval` and `Meteor.defer` with their `FiberScope` counterparts.
 Simply call:

 ```javascript
 FiberScope._replaceMeteorTimerFunctions();
 ```
 Then you can carry on using `Meteor.setTimeout`, `Meteor.setInterval` and `Meteor.defer` in your code with the benefits of `FiberScope` in those async functions.

+Note that in those cases, a deep copy of `FiberScope.current` and a shallow copy of `FiberScope.context` are made at the point of calling the timer functions.
+To call versions where references are used instead, use `FiberScope.setTimeout_refType` (and `FiberScope.setInterval_refType` and `FiberScope.defer_refType` methods; also `FiberScope._replaceMeteorTimerFunctions_refType()`).

 #### Promises